 Most people get their first baby teeth when they are about 6 months old and everyone should go to their first dental exam before their first birthday and after that, every 6 months for the rest of their life.
-Even if you aren’t feeling any pain, getting a dental examination at Dallas Laser Dentistry twice a year allows Dr. Mary Swift and Dr. Terrel Myers the opportunity to detect any oral health problems early.
+Even if you aren’t feeling any pain, getting a dental examination at Dallas Laser Dentistry twice a year allows Dr. Mary Swift and Dr. Alana Reifer the opportunity to detect any oral health problems early.
 A regular dental exam can also help your dentist catch some nutritional problems and certain infections.

 Dental Examination Reviews

 "Dr. Swift is very personable upon introduction and throughout the treatment.
 She will take the time to discuss any concerns a patient might have...."- Anonymous / Dr. Oogle / Jun 18, 2006